jmschabdach/enigma-lifespan-coms/demographics.md

 Only 3 sites had statistically significant relationships between covariates.
 The distributions of coviarates are as follows after performing matching on those sites.

+Table 2.
+The number of subjects of each sex and each diagnostic group for the newly matched sites.
 | Site | Sex: Female (Male) | Diagnosis: Control (Case) |
 |------|--------------------|---------------------------|
 |    3 |            30 (24) |                   27 (27) |